There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) describe the structure of different markets and how securities and currencies are traded; (2) outline what motivates market participants to trade; (3) identify and measure trading costs; (4) form trading strategies to minimise trading costs and maximising profit under different market structures; (5) explain how market structure, trading efficiency and asset pricing relate; (6) recognise financial market anomalies and regularities, along with their causes; and (7) explain the role of regulations and ethics in trading.
+Students are able to (1) describe the structure of different financial markets and how financial assets are traded; (2) explain how market structure, trading efficiency and asset pricing relate; (3) outline what motivates market participants to trade; (4) measure trading costs and evaluate strategies to minimise costs / maximise profit; and (5) appraise the role of regulations and ethics in trading.

 - Unit Coordinator(s)

 - Lee Smales (Semester 1); Yuanji Wen & Frank Liu (Semester 2)